sal55/langs/candm.md

 and you are free to call F with whatever arguments you like, even mixing it up on different calls.
 M does not allow that.

 **73** C's standard library, as well as many basic functions, are spread across 29 small system headers.
-This means every program having to keep adding includes, and removing, as a program evolves.
+This means every program having to keep adding includes, and removing them, as a program evolves.

 M doesn't need headers (or 'imports') for features that are built-in a language such as types (C might need stdind/inttypes); min/max values (limits); print (stdio); operators (math, stdlib etc); and so on.
 There are 3 main imports: clib (for the C runtime); mlib (for named standard library functions);
 and oslib (for functions that wrap some OS-specific features).

-**74** With C's #include, comes a complex implementation-define algorithm for locating headers with the following inputs:
+**74** With C's #include, comes a complex implementation-defined algorithm for locating headers with the following inputs:
 (1) whether the header is in "..." or <...>; (2) whether the header is a relative or absolute path; (3) the list of search locations given to the compiler; (4) the location of the current include or source file (and stack of include locations prior to this one)